 Tight sketches I use to trace on the computer aren’t sketches I share with my clients.
 These are strictly for building the computer artwork.
 Sometimes they aren’t even complete sketches, they’re only what I need to aid my computer illustration.
 So, for example, if I were building a symmetrical piece, I might only sketch half of it knowing the other half will be formed when I mirror the art in Illustrator.

 Many times the initial build of a computer illustration include some areas that don’t turn out so well and need to be reworked.
 In this case, my approach might be to print the computer work-in-progress draft, place it on a lightbox and trace over it to solve the troubled areas.
 Tracing over the working draft helps because as you draw, you can see how the new line work is working in context with the illustration.
 The new sketches are then scanned into the computer, traced with the Illustrator pen tool and applied to the working illustration.

 There isn’t any point during the process of illustrating freeform shapes, that I construct them without the aid of a scanned, hand drawn guide to trace over.
 Not only do I want my drawing skill to come through in my work, but also, I know I can find the perfect shape I’m looking for much quicker and easier by hand.
 Even areas that will be built with non-organic shapes such as perfect circles or straight lines, I’ll still sketch those to help guide their size and placement in the artwork.

 Every artist has their method.
 I’ve certainly seen some incredibly talented artists build their solutions, from A to Z, all on the computer.
 It’s a very impressive skill.
 I just know that approach doesn’t work for me.
-From building kindergarten space battle scenes to the delivery of my next illustration assignment, my trusty sidekick has and always will be, the pencil.
+Whether it’s building kindergarten space battle scenes, or the next illustration assignment, my trusty sidekick has and always will be, the pencil.